slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Because in the end, you won’t remember the time you spent working in the office or mowing your lawn.
 Climb that goddamn mountain."
 -- Jack Kerouac*

-> *"What gives value to travel is fear."
--- Albert Camus*

 Travel is the only thing you buy that makes you richer.
 Travels are mini-lifes.
 They solve a plethora of self-improvement goals.